bnbullock/Pewlett-Hackard-Analysis/README.md

 ### Mentorship Eligibility

 - Based on the criteria provided there are 1549 qualified mentors found in current employment at PH.
 A sample list of these employees is shown below.
-- No managers qualify as mentors
+- Six of the seven different groups are represented in the list, with no managers qualifying as mentors.

 ### Eligible Employees who Qualify as Mentors